AMorgaut/wakanda-twilio/readme.md

     twilio.sms.send(from, to, message); // send a SMS
 ```

+Note:
-Note: Wakanda doesn't support yet the automatic call to index.js when require is made on a folder.
+Wakanda doesn't support yet the automatic call to index.js when require() is called on a folder.
 This feature is out of the scope of CommonJS modules and packages but is widely used in node.js ones.
-As it make it is really useful, it should be implemented in future versions of Wakanda, meaning that require('wakanda-twilio') will then also work while the above require('wakanda-twilio/index') will remain correct.
+As it is really useful, it should be implemented in future versions of Wakanda, meaning that require('wakanda-twilio') will then also work while the above require('wakanda-twilio/index') will remain correct.

 ## Prerequisite ##